freesurfacemodules/slskbot/README.md

 - SLSK_USERNAME / SLSK_PASSWORD: Your Soulseek login credentials.
 - SLSKD_API_KEY: A long, random key you create.
 This secures the slskd API.
 - SLSKD_ADMIN_USER / SLSKD_ADMIN_PASSWORD: Credentials for the slskd web UI login.
+- SLSKD_DOMAIN / NAVIDROME_DOMAIN: Public FQDNs that route to your VPS (e.g., slskd.cratedaemon.space).
+- LETSENCRYPT_EMAIL: Email used for Let's Encrypt expiry notices.
 B. Navidrome Credentials
 - NAVIDROME_ADMIN_USER / NAVIDROME_ADMIN_PASSWORD: Credentials for the
   Navidrome admin account.
 The bot uses these to trigger library scans.